wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.7.1 =
+Removed some unclean Code to avoid notice messages in WP debug mode.

 = 1.7.0 =
 This release includes the function to override the star size inside both shortcodes.
 Some code optimization is also included.